piotrromanowski/blog/content/post/react_testing.md

 ---
-title: "React testing"
+title: "React unit testing"
-date: 2018-01-17T16:22:41-04:00
+date: 2018-02-17T16:22:41-04:00
 draft: false
 ---

-# React Testing

-A topic that doesn't have nearly as many tutorials, videos, and blog posts is testing components in React.
-Specifically, how to unit test components.
+Testing, A topic that doesn't have nearly as many tutorials, videos, and blog posts as it should have.
+Specifically, how to unit test components in React.

 First, let's look at how Wikipedia defines "unit testing".